tlab-wide/V2X_E2E_Simulator/docs/LoadPCD/index.md

 To use the converted `.ply` files in Unity, you will first need to install PCX.
 Begin by locating the `manifest.json` file in the Unity project’s `Packages` folder.

 ![Location of manifest.json](image-3.png)

+<Strong> Note </Strong>: After importing the model into Unity, you need to set the X scale to -1, so the model aligns exactly in the correct position.

 Once PCX is installed, you can drag and drop the `.ply` files into your Unity environment.
 However, for optimal performance, it is advisable to clean up previously added project files.
 This practice ensures a smoother engine performance and enhances the quality and placement of 3D models prior to conducting simulation tests.